Holly's Heroes: episode guide

 Episode 5

-NZ: May 07, 2005
+New Zealand: May 07, 2005

-Aus: July 01, 2005
+Australia: July 01, 2005

 With the first game of the season only a day away, the Outlaws are feeling excited.
 But on the big morning, Johnno is forced to finish an urgent job and Franco, whose father has hurt his back, is left to cope with the annual melon harvest.
 Things look hopeless.
 Can Holly and the Outlaws get the work done in time for them all to play their first match?